rkh/presentations/slides/03_homoiconic.md

 !SLIDE bullets smallish highlight

-* "In computer programming, homoiconicity is a property of some programming languages, in which** the primary representation of programs **is also a data structure in a primitive type of the language itself, from the Greek words homo meaning the same and icon meaning representation.
+* "In computer programming, homoiconicity is a property of some programming languages, in which<strong> the primary representation of programs </strong>is also a data structure in a primitive type of the language itself, from the Greek words homo meaning the same and icon meaning representation.
 This makes metaprogramming easier than in a language without this property."